President Obama

 an attack made by aircraft

-Airstrikes on civilians became a matter of routine.
+Airstrikes on civilians became a

 contentious /kənˈtenʃəs/